 Can I serve this to my baby?

 If your baby is over 12 months you can try this milk.
-For the dairy milk in the recipe, you can use any fresh milk like – cow’s milk, buffalo milk or goat milk.
+For the dairy in the recipe, you can use any fresh milk like – cow’s milk, buffalo milk or goat milk.
+With goat milk, the drink turns out slightly heavier to digest for toddlers.
+So cut down little milk and blend the almonds in water instead of milk.

 Just ensure your baby has no allergy to the milk, almonds & cardamoms.
 Please consult your pediatrician before you introduce this milk.